Xiaofeng-Tan/MGBOD/README.md

 ## Appendix
 ### I. View generation

-For the generation of views, the proposed method begins with the original finest scale view, where each sample is considered as a granular ball.
-Then, it iteratively generates a coarser scale view by combining granular balls within the prior finer scale view until all samples are grouped into one granular ball, at which the coarsest scale view is obtained.
+The proposed method starts by generating the finest-scale view, where each sample is treated as a granular ball.
+From there, it iteratively produces coarser-scale views by merging granular balls from the previous finer-scale view, continuing this process until all samples are combined into a single granular ball, forming the coarsest-scale view.

 ### II.
 Relationship between the number of views and samples

-In fact, the number of views varies with different datasets and is inherently determined by the number of samples.
-Across all datasets, although the number of views is different, it approximately increases with the number of samples.
-To uncover their relationship,  theoretical analyses and experiments are performed.
+The number of views varies depending on the dataset and is inherently influenced by the number of samples.
+While the exact number of views differs across datasets, it generally increases with the number of samples.
+To explore this relationship, both theoretical analyses and experiments are conducted.

-Assume that the relationship between the number of granular balls in the $k$-th view and $(k+1)$-th view meets that
+Let’s assume the relationship between the number of granular balls in the $k$-th view and the $(k+1)$-th view follows that
 $$
 \begin{equation}
 \begin{aligned}